aagrosse/React-Employee-Directory/README.md

 As a user, I want to be able to view my entire employee directory at once so that I have quick access to their information.

 ## Description
 An employee directory using React.
+You can search using the input in the nav bar or sort by last name or age by clicking on the arrows in the table header.

 ## Installation
 Clone to your local machine and open in your favorite code editor.
 Open a bash terminal and do an "npm install" to get the node modules.
 Then type "node server.js" to run the application.
 Click on the link to open the program in local host.